Gutter Replacement Cost

 Less Maintenance

-Depending on your choice of guttering, you should be looking at maintaining it twice a year either by hiring a cleaning service or doing yourself with simple tools and equipment.
+Depending on your choice of guttering, you should be looking at maintaining it twice a year — either by hiring a cleaning service or doing it yourself with simple tools and equipment.
 However, the maintenance required can be significantly less if you choose a product such as copper or zinc.

-Not only do these materials last within the region of 30 years, but you can recycle them too when they get to the end of their lifespan, unlike plastic which lasts about 10 years on average.
+Not only do these materials last within the region of 30 years, but you can recycle them too when they get to the end of their lifespan, unlike plastic, which lasts about 10 years on average.

 Gives Your Property More Protection Against Water Damage